sta518-f19/website/content/syllabus/assessment/_index.en.md

 For each of these larger tasks you will earn an overall mark of either **Excellent** (E), **Satisfactory** (S), or **Progressing** (P).
 These are generally earned as follows, but specific guidelines will be provided for each Midterm Project:

-- **E**:  Each criterion earned an Excellent or a Satisfactory grade, including at least 50% of criteria earning Excellent.
+- **E**: Each criterion earned an Excellent or a Satisfactory grade, including at least three (3) criteria earning Excellent.
-- **S**: Each criterion earned an Excellent or a Satisfactory grade, including at least 25% of criteria earning Excellent.
+- **S**: Each criterion earned an Excellent or a Satisfactory grade, including at least one (1) criteria earning Excellent.
-- **P**: Earned at least one Progressing or Incomplete on a criterion.
+- **P**: Each criterion earned a Satisfactory grade or at least one Progressing or Incomplete on a criterion.

 #### How your course grade is determined